wp-cms/wp-cms/README.md

 ## KEY NUMBER 5 - "Constant optimization"

 Clean and optimize the core as much as possible, iterate over it with PHP 8 as minimum supported PHP version in mind.

+# Compatibility with WordPress Plugins & Themes!

+I cannot make progress if I keep compatibility with WordPress in mind.
+But there is something very important you shall know: I am not reinventing the wheel, I'm just decluttering the original WordPress core from things that were deprecated or almost unused.
+Everything else is still the same, and the nice part of the story is, there are a ton of open source plugins and themes that you can still use.
+If something breaks it's going to be a very simple thing to fix.
+Probably a function that doesn't exist anymore or something like that.
+You can see WP CMS as WordPress before it introduced Blocks and also without old and unused stuff.
+So 95% of the code you find out there, you can just copy/paste with no harm.
+That's it!

 > “Simplicity is the ultimate sophistication.
 It takes a lot of hard
 > work to make something simple, to truly understand the underlying